cosmologicon/unifac/pyweek16/README.txt

 --------------

 Left-click on tiles to rotate them left.
 Right-click to rotate right.
 Left click and drag to scroll.
-Scroll wheel lets you zoom in and out.
+Scroll wheel to zoom in and out.

-Click on items in the sidebar to unlock them.
+Click on items in the sidebar to unlock them and then select them.
 Some items can be rotated before being placed.
 Left-click to orient them correctly.

 Esc to quit.